timeester3648/MultiEngine-UTL/README.md

 ## Design goals

-Implementation of this library set following design goals:
+Implementation of this library sets following design goals:

 * **Header only**.
 Adding library to the project should be as simple as adding a header.
 * **Minimal boilerplate code**.
 Methods must be concise and require minimal prerequisites.